luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 = Data & Methods <data-methods>

+Our research methodology begins by retrieving the audio material from all the videos under investigation.
+A speech-to-text tool is then employed to extract the transcripts from these videos, effectively converting the auditory data into analyzable text.
+Finally, an LLM model is applied to the transcripts to detect populism, providing a systematic and automated approach to identifying populist language in the content.
+All steps are described in the following in more detail.

 == YouTube Data

 Using their official channels, we collected a dataset comprising YouTube videos from all six political parties within the German Bundestag.